ajoh504/ajoh504.github.io/_posts/2023-06-30-expressions-csharp-part-1.md

 I've been encountering expression trees regularly these days, particularly in using Entity Framework and LINQ Expressions.<!--more-->

 The syntax for expression trees can be overwhelming at first, particularly for beginners.
-To understand this type of syntax more, I found some sample code while reading through the C# docs.
+To understand this type of syntax more, I found some sample code while reading through the [C# docs](https://learn.microsoft.com/en-us/dotnet/csharp/tour-of-csharp/program-building-blocks#virtual-override-and-abstract-methods).

-To start, let's take a look at this code sample that comes from the [Microsoft docs](https://learn.microsoft.com/en-us/dotnet/csharp/tour-of-csharp/program-building-blocks#virtual-override-and-abstract-methods).
+Let's take a look at the sample code.
 Like the article explains, this example is similar to, but not related to the expression tree type.

 ```cs
 public abstract class Expression